 POWERBALL is played in 45 states, the District of Columbia, Puerto Rico and the U.S. Virgin Islands.
 For a complete list of states that offer POWERBALL visit www.powerball.com.

 3. Will the revenue generated from Florida ticket sales stay in the state?

-As with all other games offered by the Florida Lottery, all profits from POWERBALL ticket sales in Florida will be transferred to the Educational Enhancement Trust Fund to benefit education in the state.
+As with all other games offered by the Florida Lottery, a portion of every Florida POWERBALL ticket sale will be transferred to the Educational Enhancement Trust Fund to benefit education in the state.

 4. When did POWERBALL sales begin in Florida?